AbanteAI/spice/README.md

 # Spice

-Spice is an open source library for working with AI projects in Python.
-Spice simplifies LLM creations, embeddings, and transcriptions while using a single API for multiple providers, making switching between providers such as OpenAI and Anthropic incredibly simple.
+Spice is an light wrapper for AI SDKs like OpenAI's and Anthropic's.
+Spice simplifies LLM creations, embeddings, and transcriptions without obscuring any underlying parameters or processes.
+Spice also makes it ridiculously easy to switch between different providers, such as OpenAI and Anthropic, without having to modify your code.

-Spice also gathers useful information such as tokens used, time spent, and cost for each call, making it easily available no matter which LLM provider is being used.
+Spice also collects useful information such as tokens used, time spent, and cost for each call, making it easily available no matter which LLM provider is being used.

 ## Install